LLMA-dot/Get-Clue/IAM/Certifications/CIAM_Certified_Identity_&_Access_Manager/readme.md

 # Exam Objectives & Summary Notes

 > These are some notes I've made on different topics.
-This can and should not be used for your personal preperation.
+This can and should not be used for your personal preparation.

 [CRD 01 - Strategy and Governance](CRD_01_Strategy_and_Governance.md)<br>
 [CRD 02 - Program Management](CRD_02_Program_Management.md)<br>